LearnersGuild/learnathon/instructions-debugger.md

 - Engage both Players in a pair
   - Often questions asked by one Player in a pair will not be intelligible to the other Player.
 Make sure that both Players are clear on what their question is before attempting to resolve.

-## Clarifying Game Rules
+## Clarifying Learnathon Rules

-When Players have questions about the rules of the game, answer them as clearly and succinctly as you can.
+When Players have questions about the rules of the Learnathon, answer them as clearly and succinctly as you can.
 You can also direct them to the [README](./README.md) for more information.

 If you are unsure of how to answer, pull in the Facilitator to clarify.